mailserver/ansible-role-dovecot/README.md

 Ansible Role: Dovecot
 =====================

-[Dovecot](http://www.dovecot.org/) is an open source IMAP and POP3 email server for Linux/UNIX-like systems, written with security primarily in mind.
+[Dovecot](http://www.dovecot.org/) is an open source IMAP email server for Linux/UNIX-like systems, written with security primarily in mind.

 This role is part of the [Mailserver](https://github.com/mailserver) project.
 Dovecot is used as virtual mail transport for Postfix and IMAP server.